davidung-git/buggy-cars-ratings/bug_report.md

 Bug report for 3 critical bugs in the application

-## 1 - Viewing any popular model will
+## 1 - Viewing any popular model will cause the page to be stuck in loading state

 Expected:
 User can view the selected car model and all details are displayed correctly